 This onlly sounds gross to a non parent, but what does the diarreha smell like?
 If it smells really bad, like rotten eggs it could be roto virus.
 My boy had it twice when he was a toddler.
 Both times we had to take him to the hospital because he was dehydrated.
 As for the rash, go with Buttpaste made by beaudrox (sp).
 It comes in a yellow tube and is THE BEST stuff on the market.
 Her rash will be gone within a day.
 Good luck and I hope she feels better.

 I would try taking her off any dairy for a few days.
 Both of my children developed temporary lactose intolerance after bouts with minor viruses when they were small.
 The diarrhea caused by their inability to handle milk caused terrible diaper rash!
 On the advice of a pediatrician I called (not ours, we were away the first time this happened), I stopped milk and all milk products for a few days, and it all cleared up.
-We used lactose-free milk and other products for a few months, then reintroduced regular milk to see if they could handle it.
-Both were fine after that.

 Take her to the doctor ASAP.
 My son was like that when he was little and he needed a prescription cream to clean up the rash.
 I believe it was a fungal infection.